Blog

 Reptiles are cold blooded meaning they require external warmth to thrive.
 When the ambient temperature gets too cold they simply shut down and go inactive.
 Where adapted to do so, this can be a strong survival tool to wait out the winter where they can re-emerge in the warmth of spring and summer.
 In the more tropical areas where the winter is mild, they can tune their habits to coincide with the sun and flourish all year long.
 As reptile keepers, it is our challenge to simulate those needs without direct access to the sun and often times in climates that are inhospitable to our reptilian friends.

 But what does all this mean in relation to our reptiles?
 It’s actually not very complicated and much of it also relates to us humans as well.
-We can break up the light spectrum into six types of light, four of which we need to provide and two which we need to avoid.
-At each end of the spectrum are dangerous types of light; Ultraviolet C which borders X-ray which is largely filtered out by our ozone layer and Microwave that as you know can cook your food.
+We can break up the light spectrum into six types of light, four of which we need to provide our reptiles and two which we need to avoid.
+At each end of the spectrum are dangerous types of light; Ultraviolet C which borders X-ray is largely filtered out by our ozone layer, and Microwave that as you know can cook your food.
 In between these two extremes are the most common types of light in our daily lives Ultraviolet A and B, Visible light, and Infrared.

 UVA: This band of light is responsible for the conversion of UVB's pre- vitamin D3 into vitamin D3 which ultimately benefits your reptiles.
 This vitamin helps to bind calcium.
 Your lizard has the special ability to self regulate the exact amount of D3 it needs which makes providing this light much safer than trying to provide a balance through supplements.